KurbanIntelligenceLab/Transformer-Time-Series/README.md

 </p>

- The PAttn model consists of three different components: patching, projection, and a single-layer attention mechanism
+ The PAttn model consists of three different components: patching, projection, and a single-layer attention mechanism.

-## Data
-The data used for this study can be downloaded from: [OneDrive](https://indiana-my.sharepoint.com/:u:/g/personal/meocakir_iu_edu/EZhjgHwuw1BDlE6AQHBk8m8B42_WykHjwViLyh3Rvm-SwQ?e=KCKGi8)

-All the csv files should be put under `dataset/transformers`

-To reproduce the results presented in our paper, execute the script: `scripts/run_transformer_training.sh`.

 ## Leaderboard